AttitudeAdjuster/GeoLocalTwitterAnalysis/README.md

 We capture Twitter feeds based on a specific keyword list (could be hashtags)<br>
 <b>Each tweet is analysed for sentiment and emotion in realtime <br></b>
-The tweet+analysis+goe-coordinates are saved on a Cloudant database for further processing/display etc<br>
+The tweet+analysis+geo-coordinates are saved on a Cloudant database for further processing/display etc<br>
 Only tweets with avalaible GeoCoordinates are considered<br>

 ### Example stream